BIOS Overview for Intel® NUC

 How do I enter the BIOS setup?

 The BIOS Setup program can be used to view and change the BIOS settings for the computer.
-You can access the BIOS Setup program by pressing F2 after the Power-On Self-Test (POST) memory test starts and before the operating system boots.
+You can access the BIOS Setup program by pressing F2 just as the system powers on before the operating system boots.

-If any problems occur after making BIOS settings changes, such as poor performance or intermittent issues, reset the desktop board to default values:
+If any problems occur after making BIOS settings changes, such as poor performance or intermittent issues, reset the optimal default values:

 - Press F2 during boot to enter the BIOS setup.